The hidden cost of “Cheap” Solar?

 Because the system wasn’t set up correctly, it could not track energy generation accurately.
 The consequences were immediate:

-System Failure: Incorrect Feed-in Tariff (FIT) readings were sent to the energy company.
+Wrong Meter Installed: Incorrect Feed-in Tariff (FIT) readings were sent to the energy company.

 Financial Penalty: The Energy Supplier clawed back £900 in FIT payments from the customer.